ebtc-protocol/ebtc/packages/contracts/test-report.md

-    ✓ CollSurplusPool: claimColl(): Reverts if nothing to claim ✓ CollSurplusPool: claimColl(): Reverts if owner cannot receive ETH surplus (723ms) ✓ CollSurplusPool: reverts trying to send ETH to it ✓ CollSurplusPool: accountSurplus: reverts if caller is not Trove Manager
+    ✓ CollSurplusPool: claimColl(): Reverts if nothing to claim ✓ CollSurplusPool: claimColl(): Reverts if owner cannot receive ETH surplus (723ms) ✓ CollSurplusPool: reverts trying to send ETH to it ✓ CollSurplusPool: accountSurplus: reverts if caller is not Cdp Manager

   Contract: Deployment script - Sets correct contract addresses dependencies after deployment
-    ✓ Sets the correct PriceFeed address in TroveManager ✓ Sets the correct EBTCToken address in TroveManager ✓ Sets the correct SortedTroves address in TroveManager ✓ Sets the correct BorrowerOperations address in TroveManager ✓ Sets the correct ActivePool address in TroveManager ✓ Sets the correct DefaultPool address in TroveManager ✓ Sets the correct StabilityPool address in TroveManager ✓ Sets the correct LQTYStaking address in TroveManager ✓ Sets the correct StabilityPool address in ActivePool ✓ Sets the correct DefaultPool address in ActivePool (133ms) ✓ Sets the correct BorrowerOperations address in ActivePool ✓ Sets the correct TroveManager address in ActivePool ✓ Sets the correct ActivePool address in StabilityPool ✓ Sets the correct BorrowerOperations address in StabilityPool ✓ Sets the correct EBTCToken address in StabilityPool ✓ Sets the correct TroveManager address in StabilityPool ✓ Sets the correct TroveManager address in DefaultPool ✓ Sets the correct ActivePool address in DefaultPool ✓ Sets the correct TroveManager address in SortedTroves ✓ Sets the correct BorrowerOperations address in SortedTroves ✓ Sets the correct TroveManager address in BorrowerOperations ✓ Sets the correct PriceFeed address in BorrowerOperations ✓ Sets the correct SortedTroves address in BorrowerOperations ✓ Sets the correct ActivePool address in BorrowerOperations ✓ Sets the correct DefaultPool address in BorrowerOperations ✓ Sets the correct LQTYStaking address in BorrowerOperations
+    ✓ Sets the correct PriceFeed address in CdpManager ✓ Sets the correct EBTCToken address in CdpManager ✓ Sets the correct SortedCdps address in CdpManager ✓ Sets the correct BorrowerOperations address in CdpManager ✓ Sets the correct ActivePool address in CdpManager ✓ Sets the correct DefaultPool address in CdpManager ✓ Sets the correct StabilityPool address in CdpManager ✓ Sets the correct LQTYStaking address in CdpManager ✓ Sets the correct StabilityPool address in ActivePool ✓ Sets the correct DefaultPool address in ActivePool (133ms) ✓ Sets the correct BorrowerOperations address in ActivePool ✓ Sets the correct CdpManager address in ActivePool ✓ Sets the correct ActivePool address in StabilityPool ✓ Sets the correct BorrowerOperations address in StabilityPool ✓ Sets the correct EBTCToken address in StabilityPool ✓ Sets the correct CdpManager address in StabilityPool ✓ Sets the correct CdpManager address in DefaultPool ✓ Sets the correct ActivePool address in DefaultPool ✓ Sets the correct CdpManager address in SortedCdps ✓ Sets the correct BorrowerOperations address in SortedCdps ✓ Sets the correct CdpManager address in BorrowerOperations ✓ Sets the correct PriceFeed address in BorrowerOperations ✓ Sets the correct SortedCdps address in BorrowerOperations ✓ Sets the correct ActivePool address in BorrowerOperations ✓ Sets the correct DefaultPool address in BorrowerOperations ✓ Sets the correct LQTYStaking address in BorrowerOperations